4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Method

 where $T^s(u_i)=exp(\sum_{j=1}^{i-1}\sigma^s(u_j)\delta_j)$ and $T^d(u_i) = exp(\sum_{j=1}^{i-1}\sigma^d(u_j)\delta_j)$.

-Finally, we calculate the final semantic feature by blending static and dynamic semantic features, similar to Equation~\ref{con:blending_color}:
+Finally, we calculate the final semantic feature by blending semantic features of $G^s$ and $G^d$ outputs, similar to Equation~\ref{con:blending_color}:

-We add three new losses to train the static semantic field and dynamic semantic field: $\mathcal{L}_{se}^s$ for static part of a scene, $\mathcal{L}_{se}^d$ and $\mathcal{L}_{se}^b$ for all pixels.
+We add three new losses to train $G^s$ and $G^d$: $\mathcal{L}_{se}^s$ for pixels belonging to the static part, $\mathcal{L}_{se}^d$ and $\mathcal{L}_{se}^b$ for all pixels.
 We treat the output of the teacher model as the ground truth.
-By minimizing the difference between predicted features and the ground truth, two semantic fields can learn scene semantics.
+By minimizing the difference between predicted features and the ground truth, these two semantic fields can learn scene semantics.

 where $\mathcal{R}^s$, $\mathcal{R}^d$ are sampled rays from static and dynamic part of a scene, respectively.
 The total semantic loss is